YashKadyan/TO-DOLISTWEBAPPLICATION-ICOD6528/README.md

 **HTML Structure:**

-<div class="listcontainer">: Acts as the main container for the to-do list application, wrapping everything in a visually appealing background.
-<div class="todo-app">: Encloses the to-do list's title, input area, and list itself, providing a centered, stylized container for the app components.
+div class="listcontainer": Acts as the main container for the to-do list application, wrapping everything in a visually appealing background. div class="todo-app": Encloses the to-do list's title, input area, and list itself, providing a centered, stylized container for the app components.
 <h2>To-Do List</h2>: The title for the application.
-Input Row (<div class='row'>): Contains the text input field and the Enter button.
-Users can type their task here and add it to the list.
-<ul id="List-container">: The unordered list where tasks will be displayed as list items (<li>).
+Input Row (div class='row'): Contains the text input field and the Enter button.
+Users can type their task here and add it to the list. ul id="List-container": The unordered list where tasks will be displayed as list items (li).

 **CSS Styling:**